Connect with others who understand.

 Some people have certain diseases or health conditions that affect their kidney health.
 The most common is chronic kidney disease (CKD).
 According to Cleveland Clinic, the most common causes of CKD include high blood pressure and diabetes.

-Rare kidney diseases affect less than 200,000 people in the United States.
-These diseases usually develop in people with gene changes (mutations) or immune system problems.
+Rare kidney diseases affect fewer than 200,000 people in the United States.
+These diseases usually develop in people with genetic changes (mutations) or immune system problems.
 Examples of rare kidney diseases include:

 If you have kidney damage, you’re at risk of developing health problems.
 It’s important to work closely with your doctor to protect your kidney function and prevent more damage.
 A nephrologist specializes in diagnosing and treating rare kidney diseases.
 They’ll make medication and lifestyle suggestions for managing your condition.